It's 800-941 Sean, if you want to be a part of the program.

 Produce is very expensive.

-Uh both indexes share similar themes, etc.
+Both indexes share similar themes, et cetera.

-French hen's turtle doves are more expensive because their food, much like ours, has become pricier.
+French hens, turtle doves are more expensive because their food, much like ours, has become pricier.

-Investors rushing to store a value assets, including precious metals, cause gold rings now to skyrocket 39%, and labor shortages and wage increases mean those lords are leaping and ladies dancing are earning 24% and 10% more, respectively.
+And labor shortages and wage increases mean those lords are leaping and ladies dancing are earning 24% and 10% more, respectively.

 Hey, do you want to improve your shooting?